PayPal Working Capital Review

-There is a lot to like about PayPal Working Capital: the application process is generally fast and easy, the loans offer a lot of flexibility, and the fees better than or comparable to those of similar lenders.
-APRs tend to cap at 25%, and you can expect to repay between $1.005 and $1.35 for every dollar borrowed.
+There is a lot to like about PayPal Working Capital: the application process is generally fast and easy, the loans offer a lot of flexibility.
+In terms of borrowing fees, you can expect to repay somewhere between $1.005 and $1.35 for every dollar borrowed.

 Unfortunately, PayPal services suffer from a few flaws, and Working Capital is no different.
 Like PayPal at large, the customer service is inconsistent.
 Furthermore, the Working Capital system tends to be inconsistent about approvals and occasionally runs into technical errors.

 That said, even though PayPal Working Capital has a few problems, the convenience of applying and repayment, along with the low cost of borrowing make PayPal Working Capital a service worth including in your comparisons (if you’re eligible for the service).

 Still interested?
 Read on for the details!

 PayPal offers short-term business loans.

 |PayPal revenue:||$20K annually for Premier accounts, $15K annually for Business accounts|

 PayPal does not require a minimum credit score.
 However, you do need to have a PayPal Premier or Business account that’s at least three months old, and be processing at least $15K/year if you have a Business PayPal account or $20K/year if you have a Premier PayPal account.